Dev-ZC/reSourceProjects/README.md

 -- Add Tools: Update manager prompt, update agent prompt

 * Store embeddings in chunks instead of full docs so only those chunks can be returned an searched instead of whole docs

+* Project Agent Needs: get_all_project_related_metadata

+* Agents themselves cant execute tools on their own if I want human in the loop (temp fix could just have manager send the user agent to verify then go through same user agent loop)